financefeast/doc_md/content/api-documentation/how-to/_index.md

 the financefeast API in supported programming languages.

-Before running these examples, it is recommended that you set the following environment variables to the corresponding values found on your dashboard.
-Please be aware of whether you're using the values for your paper trading account or for your live trading account.
+Before running these examples, it is recommended that you set the following environment variables to the corresponding values found on your customer api dashboard.
+You can get your client credentials [here]('https://customer.financefeast.io')
 ```
-APCA_API_BASE_URL
-APCA_API_KEY_ID
-APCA_API_SECRET_KEY
+FF-CLIENT-ID
+FF-CLIENT-SECRET
 ```
 On Linux, this can be done with `export ENV_VAR_NAME=DASHBOARD_VALUE`.
 (You'll probably want to add them to your `~/.bash_profile` so they stay set when the machine restarts.)
 On Windows, you can instead